Husky Energy : Canada's Husky Energy offers to buy MEG Energy in $5 billion deal | MarketScreener

 The proposal, which has been unanimously approved by Husky's board of directors, is expected to result in C$200 million per year in near-term, realizable synergies.

-(Reporting by Devika Krishna Kumar and David French in New York; Editing by Lisa Shumaker)
+(Reporting by Devika Krishna Kumar and David French in New York, and Rishika Chatterjee in Bengaluru; Editing by Lisa Shumaker)